Judge Advocate General FAQs

 6. Does each service branch offer a summer internship program affiliated with their JAG corps/judge advocates?

-“Each summer, the Army JAG Corps hires law students to work as legal interns in hundreds of offices across the United States and around the world in places like Germany, South Korea, Japan, Alaska, and Hawaii.
-For 60 calendar days, these summer interns work as temporary civil service employees performing a variety of legal assignments.
+“Each summer, the Army JAG Corps hires 2L law students to work as legal interns in hundreds of offices across the United States.
+Interns also have the opportunity to work in Germany, South Korea, and Japan.
+For 60 calendar days, these summer interns work as temporary civil service employees performing a variety of legal tasks.
 Interns do not incur any military service obligation by participating in the JAG Corps Summer Intern Program.”

 - Coast Guard: Yes